Glaucoma Surgery in Mumbai

 - Medication: This includes eye drops which have to be used permanently as advised by the doctor.
-These either decrease the production of fluid in the eye or increase the drainage of fluid from the eye.
+These either decrease fluid production in the eye or increase the drainage of fluid from the eye.
 Thus leading to a decrease in intraocular pressure.

-- Laser: Special laser is used to create a bypass channel for fluid communication between anterior and posterior chamber of the eye.
+- Laser: Special laser is used to create a bypass channel for fluid communication between the anterior and posterior chambers of the eye.

-- Surgery: This is necessary when eye drops can no longer control intraocular pressure.
+- Surgery: Glaucoma surgery is the last resort treatment recommended only when eye drops can no longer control intraocular pressure.

 What are the chances of recovery?

-If one have open angle Glaucoma, proper treatment greatly decreases one’s risk of vision loss.
-If one have angle closure Glaucoma and it is neglected, one can become blind in that eye in 2 days or less.
-Timely treatment can return one’s vision to almost the previous level.
+If one has open-angle Glaucoma, proper treatment greatly decreases one’s risk of vision loss.
+On the other hand, if one has angle-closure Glaucoma and is neglected, one can become blind in that eye in 2 days or less.
+A typical glaucoma surgery in Dadar, Mumbai that is done timely can return one’s vision to almost the previous level.

 Does any particular diet help?